 In other words, it’s good for the economy.
-While recycling a vacuum may not seem like much in the grand scheme of things, every little bit helps.
+While recycling a multi-purpose or carpet vacuum may not seem like much in the grand scheme of things, every little bit helps.
 There are ways we can all contribute to the cause.

 You can donate a used multi-purpose or hardwood vacuum, provided it’s clean and in working condition.

 Larger organizations like the Salvation Army and Goodwill will often pick-up donations right from your home.
 The easiest way to schedule a pick-up is the Donation Town website.
 This site organizes charity by location and donation type.

 It’s a wonderful way to give back to the community and help those less fortunate.
 Best of all, it just feels good.
 And that’s not all, most charities issue tax-deductible receipts you can use as a write-off.